astraut-solutions/easy-risk-register/docs/security-implementation.md

 This document outlines the security measures implemented in the Easy Risk Register application to protect against common web vulnerabilities.

+For a “done vs. recommended” checklist, see `docs/security-improvements-checklist.md`.

 ## Content Security Policy (CSP)

 The application implements a Content Security Policy (CSP) to reduce the risk of XSS (Cross-Site Scripting) and other code injection attacks.
 The CSP is implemented via a meta tag in `easy-risk-register-frontend/index.html` with the following directives: